devinekask/workflows/src/content/docs/deployment/combell/02-settings.md

 Your lecturers need to be able to access your hosting to check the date that something was last uploaded.
 We do this by using SSH keys.

 Click `Add`, to add a new SSH key.
-Download [devine2022.pub](https://leho-howest.instructure.com/courses/25040/files/4772859?module_item_id=966582).
+Download [devine2025.pub](https://leho-howest.instructure.com/courses/30564/files/5872335/download?download_frd=1).
 You can open this file with VS Code and copy/paste the content.
 Click `Add SSH key`, to complete.

 NOTE: we only access your hosting to check the date of the final upload.
 We do not upload or modify any content on your hosting.
 Select the `SSH` option from the menu.
 Activate SSH access by moving the switch.
 It can take a while until SSH is activated.

 ![Combell SSH](../../../../assets/img/combell/ssh.png)

+Your key will look different than the one in the screenshot.

 ![Combell Add SSH key](../../../../assets/img/combell/addssh.png)